 Turning away from the “Old Negro” and slavery, the term “New Negro” recreates the black race by renaming it the “New Negro.”
 The “New Negro” is a metaphor that combines a concern with time, antecedents, and heritage with a concern for a cleared space and the public face of the race.
 It asserts a self-willed beginning whose “success” depends fundamentally upon self-negation, a turning away from the “Old Negro,” and the labyrinthine memory of black enslavement toward the “New Negro”… an irresistible, spontaneously generated Black and sufficient self.
 It is a bold and audacious act of language, signifying the will to power, to dare to recreate a race by renaming it, despite the dubiousness of the venture. (nationalhumanitiescenter.org)

-A century long span of time separates the period of Reconstruction to that of the Civil Rights Movement; and, through this time, “peace” is a recycled approach by African Americans.
+A century-long span of time separates the period of Reconstruction to that of the Civil Rights Movement; and, through this time, “peace” is a recycled approach by African Americans.
 Police brutality, economic and social exploitations, cheap political leaders and immoral compromises live on, but so does the desire for peace.
-From petitions to the president, to peaceful protests, to promotions towards patronage of Black Towns and declaring a final ultimatum to the Federal Government to choose which side it’s on, the Negro voice has grown stronger. “…must seek more than civil rights…community of love, peace and true brotherhood…freedom and justice exist for all the people” (Lewis doc.
-6 pp. 291).
+From petitions to the president, to peaceful protests, to promotions towards patronage of Black Towns and declaring a final ultimatum to the Federal Government to choose which side it’s on, the Negro voice has grown stronger. “…must seek more than civil rights…community of love, peace, and true brotherhood…freedom and justice

 It’s been 52 years since Lewis challenged the government and declared an end to “Jim Crow.”
-It’s been150 years since African Americans wrote to President Andrew Johnson asking for protection and equality.
+It’s been 150 years since African Americans wrote to President Andrew Johnson asking for protection and equality.
 Today, the United States has black enterprises, black billionaires, and a black president.
 America has achieved so much and continues to reach new heights.
 African Americans have earned respect and equality.
 African Americans have civil rights and can attend schools in any state.
 African Americans can publicly exude pride, marry or date whomever they want, and take legal action to receive justice.
-However, many would agree Martin Luther King Jr. Day is when America takes a brief moment to pretend it truly cares about integration, nonviolence, and racial harmony.
-According to the Justice Department's Bureau of Justice Statistics reports, between 2003 and 2009 black people were about four times as likely to die in custody or while being arrested than Whites.
-Within the last two years, the news has reported multiple killings of innocent African Americans by law enforcement.
-So, will America ever truly stop seeing in Black and White?
+However, many would agree that Martin Luther King Jr.

 By Tamarah Webb